 5. Enjoy immediately.

-- Finish the Iced Coconut Ginger Matcha Lattes by topping them off with coconut milk.
-Stir to combine -- this method is how that pretty, marbled effect is achieved!
+Finish the Iced Coconut Ginger Matcha Lattes by topping them off with coconut milk.
+Stir to combine -- this method is how that marbled, gradient effect is achieved!

 MORE REFRESHING, PLANT POWERED BEVERAGES